 A proper relationship between the Public Safety Department and the college community, fostered by trust and confidence, is essential to a successful security and safety program.
-In order for us to better understand the community's perception of our service; it is important that we investigate any allegation of inappropriate officer conduct.
+To better understand the community's perception of our service, we must investigate any allegation of inappropriate officer conduct.
 Your criticisms and constructive suggestions for improvement are welcome.
-Each complaint will be thoroughly investigated and appropriate corrective action will be taken when warranted.
-You can file a complaint in the Public Safety Department located in AB-1, Room C-17 by asking to speak with the Sergeant on duty.
+Each complaint will be thoroughly investigated, and appropriate corrective action will be taken when warranted.
+You can file a complaint in the Public Safety Department located in AB-1, Room C-17, by asking to speak with the Sergeant on duty.
 If the complaint is against a Sergeant, ask to speak to the Lieutenant or Interim Director.
 You can also file a complaint by emailing the Interim Director of Public Safety at: jerryh@mec.cuny.edu.

-If you feel that you would rather not contact the college, you can make your complaint directly to the University Director of Public Safety at 646-664-2900 or sending an email to publicsafetyhq@cuny.edu.
-A member of the University Director's staff will be assigned to investigate the complaint and recommend appropriate action.
+If you feel that you would rather not contact the college, you can make your complaint directly to the University Director of Public Safety at 646-664-2900 or by email to publicsafetyhq@cuny.edu.
+The University Director's staff member will be assigned to investigate the complaint and recommend appropriate action.
 In a case where an officer is alleged to have committed an illegal or criminal act, the complaint can be made to the New York City Police Department and/or the Director of Public Safety.